SSWConsulting/SSW.Rules.Content/rules/establish-the-world/rule.md

 * Add a touch of professionalism
 * Elevates the overall production quality of your video

-Drones offer the ability to capture breathtaking landscape shots and viewpoints that were once impossible to achieve a decade ago.
-Investing in drone footage not only adds a touch of professionalism but also elevates the overall production quality of your video.

 ### Why Establishing the World Matters:

 - **Professionalism** Incorporating drone footage signals a commitment to high-quality production, which can leave a lasting positive impression on your audience.